Customer Acquisition: Stages, Strategies, and Tools for Business Growth

 You can also use email marketing to warm up a lead who might not be ready to convert just yet.
 Set up an automated series to keep your brand top of mind and easily increase your conversion rates.

 Pay-per-click (PPC) advertising involves paying a set cost-per-click for ads to be shown to your target audience.
-For example, Google Ads can reach consumers who are using the search engine to find solutions just like the product or services you offer.
-PPC ads can be a great way to get noticed where consumers are actively looking.
+For example, Google Ads can reach consumers who are using the search engine to find solutions just like the products or services you offer.
+Paid advertising can be a great way to get noticed where consumers are actively looking.

 Similarly, brands can use search engine optimization (SEO) to get their websites ranked high in the organic search results.
 If a consumer searches for a product, service, or topic, and your site is well-optimized, SEO can drive traffic to your website.
 This traffic can then turn into leads and new customers.

 Want to learn how to increase customer acquisition?
 Then you’ll need to fine-tune your existing acquisition marketing efforts and implement a system that consistently attracts new customers.